Veikkosuhonen/no-dead-code/README.md

 # no-dead-code

-Reports unused exports in JS/TS files.
+Single command to reports unused exports in JS/TS files.

 Supports both ES and CommonJS modules out of the box.

+The target audience is developers working on refactoring large codebases.
+Not for script integration since the output is often inaccurate.

 ## Usage